java2script/java2script/README.md

 Unlike Version 2, Version 3 requires minimal reworking of Java classes - primarily just for performance and threading* reasons, maximizing JavaScript performance without compromising any Java performance and making Java-to-JavaScript conversion almost trivial.
 (Of course, we are still finding occasional bugs in the transpiler and run-time "JavaScript-JVM.")

-*Note that java2script/SwingJS cannot not support Thread.wait(), Thread.notify(), or Thread.sleep().
+*Note that java2script/SwingJS cannot support Thread.wait(), Thread.notify(), or Thread.sleep().
 Nonetheless, in all cases we have found simple state-based alternatives that essentially reproduce this behavior in JavaScript using javax.Swing.Timer.
 These methods work equally well in Java and JavaScript, requiring just a bit of redesign of Java methods.

 Examples include: